jomorais/uTasked/README.md

 # uTasked
-A Non-Preemptive Timed Task Scheduler for microcontroller
+A Non-Preemptive Timed Task Scheduler for Microcontrollers